szmania/CC-Mappers/Custom_Example_High/README.md

     - `Kingdoms.xml`: Example for kingdom-level titles.
 - `Mods.xml`: This file lists the mods that this custom mapper depends on.
 - `TimePeriod.xml`: This file defines the time period for your custom map.
+- `tag.txt`: The value in this file is the name that shows in the dropdown within the Crusader Conflicts Custom mapper tab.
+This is the tag for your custom mapper, and this value MUST start with "Custom" in order to appear in the Custom mapper screen.
+You can have multiple folders with the same tag.txt value, if you want, for example, to have different units for different TimePeriod.xml values. eg. Early, High, Late, Renaissance periods.
 - `background.png`: A background image for the custom map in the launcher.

 ## Required Files